Timeline of the July Uprising: 1 August

-In memory of those killed, injured, and tortured by police during the 2024 quota reform movement, the Anti-Discrimination Student Movement announced a nationwide program titled "Remembering the Heroes" in 1 August.
-This announcement was made in a press release signed by Rifat Rashid, one of the coordinators of the Anti-discrimination Students Movement, on 31 July.
-Additionally, he called for online and offline campaigns in support of the movement and in memory of the martyrs, using the hashtags #JulyMassacre and #RememberingOurHeroes on social media platforms.
+In memory of those killed, injured, and tortured by police during the 2024 quota reform movement, the Students Against Discrimination announced a nationwide program titled "Remembering the Heroes" in 1 August.
+This announcement was made in a press release signed by Rifat Rashid, one of the coordinators of the Students Against Discrimination, on 31 July.
+Additionally, he called for online and offline campaigns in support of the movement and in memory of the martyrs, using the hashtags "#July Massacre" and "#RememberingOurHeroes" on social media platforms.

 At 12:30 PM, teachers and students of Jahangirnagar University held a protest song rally and cultural gathering to protest the attacks on Dhaka University teachers, the mass arrests of protesting students and citizens, and the harassment through false cases.
 In solidarity with the movement, twelve teachers from the Daffodil International University also participated in the JU event.

 After the 24-hour ultimatum for the unconditional release of the six coordinators of the quota reform movement expired, several prominent citizens, including Iftekharuzzaman, Syeda Rizwana Hasan, and Asif Nazrul, announced that they would go to the DB office on the afternoon of 1 August.

 The government banned the Bangladesh Jamaat-e-Islami, its student wing, the Bangladesh Islami Chhatra Shibir and its associated bodies citing anti-terrorism law following their involvement in the protests.
 Until 1 August, 274 cases had been filed against students in various police stations in Dhaka Metropolitan.
 In these cases, up to the morning of 1 August, 3,011 students were arrested by the Dhaka Metropolitan Police.

 The police released six coordinator from Detective Branch (DB) custody as the government looked to calm tensions and forestall fresh demonstrations.
 Upon being released from the DB office, several coordinators announced that they would continue the movement and shared their statements on social media.

 In Narayanganj, the Candlelight Vigil program organized in support of "Remembering the Heroes" was disrupted by police intervention.
 During this time, the police baton-charged the students resulting in injuries at least ten.